Bacuraa/Chat-Application/README.md

 The server default URL - "http://localhost:5000"

 <h3>Chat-Web</h3>
 The website works with React.
-Thus, in order to run the website we will need to install the related files first:
-1) Download Node.JS in your computer in order to be able to run npm commands in the cmd
+Thus, in order to run the website we will need to install the related files first.
+Firstly, Download Node.JS in your computer in order to be able to run npm commands in the cmd.
+Secondly, we will run some npm command to fully install the required files.
+Enter cmd, and write the following command:
+### `npx create-react-app project_name`
-2) Enter cmd, and write "npx create-react-app project_name", where project_name is the file name of the file which will consist the files inside "Chat-Web" (you will download it from this git repository).
-This command will install some react realted files too.
-It is required to have react bootstrap files as well. please run the follwing command at the node_modules directory in cmd (which you have just downloaded by using the npx create-react-app command) and type the following command "npm install react-bootstrap bootstrap". after it has finished, navigate back to project_name directory run and following 3 commands:
+"project_name" is the file name of the file which will consist the files inside "Chat-Web" (you will download it from this git repository).
+This command will install some react realted files (node-modules).
+It is required to have react bootstrap files as well. please run the follwing command at the node_modules directory in cmd (which you have just downloaded by using the npx create-react-app command) and type the:
+### `npm install react-bootstrap bootstrap`
+After it has finished, navigate back to project_name directory run and following 3 commands:

-## `npm install bootstrap`
+### `npm install bootstrap`
-## `npm install react-router-dom@6`
+### `npm install react-router-dom@6`
-## `npm start`
+### `npm start`

+Now open http://localhost:3000 to view the project in your browser.
+Now as long as the server is running, the website can interact with the server.